yhlleo/LLMs_from_scratch/README.md

 - [x] Load pretrained weights from OpenAI

-PS: When I download the source model data from OpenAI, the downloading procedure is always frequently broken.
+**PS**: When I download the source model data from OpenAI, the downloading procedure is always frequently broken.
 Therefore, I tried multiple times and finally collect both the `small` and `media` models.
 These models are uploaded to Baidu Cloud for your convenience.

 |Model Size|OpenAI Sources|Converted (Pytorch version)|